 About NodeMCU and ESP8266

-The ESP8266 is a low-cost Wi-Fi chip with full TCP/IP stack and microcontroller capability produced by Shanghai-based Chinese manufacturer, Espressif Systems.
+The ESP8266 is a low-cost WiFi chip with a full TCP/IP stack and microcontroller capability produced by Shanghai-based Chinese manufacturer, Espressif Systems.

 - 32-bit RISC CPU: Tensilica Xtensa LX106 running at 80 MHz*